Islandora-Collaboration-Group/icg_csv_import/README.md

 			/mods/name[3]/namePart  --> Widget Corp.
 			/mods/name[3]/role/roleTerm[@type='text']  --> Sponsor

-	In this example, the predicates/indices [1], [2], and [3] are needed because there are three distinct *name* elements here, and the indicies ensure that the corresponding *role* elements are assigned to the correct *name*.
+	In this example, the predicates/indices [1], [2], and [3] are needed because there are three distinct *name* elements here, and the indices ensure that the corresponding *role* elements are assigned to the correct *name*.
 	Predicates always begin with the numeral [1], never [0].
 A predicate should always preceed the attribute (if one is present) attached to an element.
 A predicate is declared when it is first encountered on an element, and predicates must always be 'declared' in proper numeric order, but may be referenced in any order.
 For example, the following is a valid set of elements with predicates:

 		/mods/name[1], /mods/name[2], /mods/name[3], /mods/name[2]/role, /mods/name[1]/role